CCBDA-UPC/Assignments-2020/Lab06.md

     </body>
     </html>
     ````
+2. Verify that the php file is working correctly and showing the EC2 instance identifier.

-14. Create a machine image (AMI) using the name `test-web-server-version-1.0` with the description `LAMP web server`.
+14. As shown below, create a machine image (AMI) using the name `test-web-server-version-1.0` with the description `LAMP web server`.

     <p align="center"><img src="./images/Lab06-AMI.png" alt="AMI" title="AMI"/></p>